kaicrabb/GetStartedWithGitHub/README.md

     git push
   ```

-  -Following these steps will allow you to push your changes to your repo, and the changes will sync with your GitHub repo.
+  Following these steps will allow you to push your changes to your repo, and the changes will sync with your GitHub repo.

 ---

 ### 11. GitHub Pages
-  -You can even deploy your web-based repos to GitHub Pages for free if it's a public repository!<br>
+  You can even deploy your web-based repos to GitHub Pages for free if it's a public repository!<br>
   This is what I did with our Bug Hunt website from last meeting: https://kaicrabb.github.io/debug-quest/